 Crochet Skill Level

 The two yarn weights create an interesting visual contrast, but they also might pose a challenge for crocheters who have not yet mastered the skill of crocheting at an even tension.
 For that reason, I wouldn't necessarily recommend this as a first crochet project (although I do believe a determined crochet beginner with some knitting or crafting experience could successfully work this pattern).
-If you're a total beginner, I recommend starting with the granny square or the basic crochet scarf.
+If you're a total beginner, I recommend starting with the granny square or the basic crochet scarf before tackling this project.

-Yarn: For my sample scarf, I used two different weights of Knitpicks "Swish" yarn in the "Holly Berry" color.
-My sample scarf required one entire 137 yard/100 gram hank of the bulky yarn, and one entire 123 yard/ 50 gram ball of the dk weight yarn.
+Yarn: Choose two different weights of the same yarn brand in the same color.
+For example, you might use Knitpicks "Swish" yarn in the "Holly Berry" color.
+If so, get one 137 yard/100 gram hank of the bulky yarn, and one 123 yard/ 50 gram ball of the DK weight yarn.

 Size P crochet hook or size needed to obtain the correct gauge.